 NOTE: Bear doesn't seem to support embedding images with standard Markdown on import.
 However, if you remove the leading exclamation point in the Markdown, it can be treated as a link with a preview.

-This method allows you to easily export a recipe, icluding a photo, into Obsidian as a standalone note.
+This method allows you to easily export a recipe, icluding a photo, into Bear as a standalone note.

 Notability can technically accept a number of document formats, but given the app's robust support for PDF, this is the best option.